 Wide outsole base.

-Forefoot foam is quite firm.
+Forefoot foam is quite stiff.

 We tested the Saucony Triumph 22 in men's US size 9, as indicated on the label.
 The color shown here is ViZiBlue | Pepper.
 This model is available in a variety of other colorways, including Cloud | Navy, Navy | Gum, White, Vapor | Moon, and Moon | Eggplant.
 A waterproof GORE-TEX version in a Mirage | Navy colorway is also available for both men and women.

+Wide versions are offered separately for both men and women.
 Additionally, there's a Brindle version in collaboration with Nordstrom, featuring a suede and brindle hair upper.
 Due to the different materials, the specifications (like weight) and test results for the Brindle version may differ from the standard Triumph 22.

 For more options, check out our recommendations for the best running shoes.